hololinked-dev/hololinked/README.md

 > data schema ("data" field above which describes the event payload) are optional and discussed in documentation

-Events follow a pub-sub model with '1 publisher to N subscribers' per `Event` object, both through any supported protocol including HTTP server sent events.
+Events follow a pub-sub model with '1 publisher to N subscribers' per `Event` object, through any supported protocol like HTTP server sent events (brokerless) or MQTT (brokered).

 [![Events Documentation](https://img.shields.io/badge/Events%20Docs-Read%20More-blue?logo=readthedocs)](https://docs.hololinked.dev/beginners-guide/articles/events/) [![Try it Out](https://img.shields.io/badge/Try%20it%20Out-Live%20Demo-brightgreen?logo=python)](https://control-panel.hololinked.dev/#https://examples.hololinked.dev/simulations/oscilloscope/resources/wot-td)

 ### Start with a Protocol Server

 One can start the Thing object with one or more protocols simultaneously.
-Currently HTTP & ZMQ is supported.
+Currently HTTP, MQTT & ZMQ is supported.
 With HTTP server:

 ```python
 import ssl, os, logging